polhenarejos/pico-hsm/doc/scs3.md

 # SCS3 tool

+SCS3 tool is a specific tool developed by CardContact to manage HSM.
+Thanks to its interface, Pico HSM can be enhanced with more advanced functionalities, not present in the PKCS11 module:

+- Import PKCS12 private keys and certificates.
+- Import private keys and certificates from other Pico HSM devices in WKY format.
+-

 Unfortunately, there is no pkcs11 tool or equivalent capable to perform the import.
 Since it uses the SC-HSM driver, it also supports the communication with the [SCS3 tool](https://www.openscdp.org/scsh3/ "SCS3 tool").
 It can be downloaded from [here](https://www.openscdp.org/scsh3/download.html "here").

 However, SCS3 only works with those HSM manufactured by CardContact.
 The check is performed by means of trust store against the manufacturing certificates.
 For obvious reasons, these certificates can only be signed with the private keys of the Certificate Authorities listed in the trust store.